 If your funds are going to a bank account, please wait an additional 7 business days.

-If you’ve waited the allotted time and still have not received your funds, feel free to get in touch with our Artist Experience Team.
+If you’ve waited the allotted time and still have not received your funds, feel free to get in touch with our Artist Success Team.
 We’ll be happy to help.

 Your money is here.
 Now, what can we spend it on?